-A backside illuminated detector with a UV optimised anti-reflection coating was selected.
+A $2k \times 2k$ backside illuminated detector with a UV optimised anti-reflection coating was selected.
 This type of device has high QE over an extended wavelength range.
-Full well signal-to-noise ratio for these devices is of the order of $2 \ 10^4$ .
-Over-exposure control is needed to allow saturation on the nucleus while acquiring high signal-to-noise information on the dust and gas.
-Custom CCDs with an anti-blooming design were developed for OSIRIS.
+Full-well dynamic range for these devices is of the order of 2×10^4 .
+Overexposure control is needed to allow saturation on the nucleus while acquiring high signal-to-noise information on the dust and gas.
+Custom CCDs with lateral antiblooming were developed for OSIRIS.
 For cost reasons, identical devices are used in the two cameras.